ClaudioVarandas/my-tdd-examples/README.md

 ### Example 1 - Checkout

-A very basic checkout developed by TDD approach, about 60 minutes.
+A very basic checkout developed with TDD, a quick test tooked about 60 minutes.

 Supports products with discounts, and global promotions (2 examples).